nextfiveinc/guide/README.md

 ### Contributing

 Contributions are welcome!
-If you have a feature idea or have found a bug, please open an issue first to discuss it.
+If you have a feature idea or have found a bug, please open an issue first to discuss it. _Or drop me a note at guide@nextfive.simplelogin.com_

 ## License